BBA Energy Management (On Campus)

 A mature student is an applicant who has not achieved a British Columbia Certificate of Graduation or its equivalent, and who is at least 19 years old on or before the commencement of the program.

-Yorkville University’s admissions policy for mature students creates a pathway to enrolment for those who can demonstrate academic competence equivalent to those of British Columbia high school graduates.
+Yorkville University’s admissions policy for mature students creates a pathway to enrollment for those who can demonstrate academic competence equivalent to those of British Columbia high school graduates.

 Mature students will be evaluated on the successful completion of courses at the post-secondary level or through proficiency assessments, and are required to provide: